NetNewsWire: History

 On June 3, 2011, the acquisition of NetNewsWire by Black Pixel was announced.
 For two years development had been apparently stalled, with a gap in updates from 2011 through the release of the version 4 Open Beta.

 On June 24, 2013, NetNewsWire 4.0 was announced and released as an open beta by Black Pixel.
 This announcement also brought news that the product would be a commercial product with no free component (though the beta would be free to use through the final release).

 The final release of NetNewsWire 4.0 occurred on September 3, 2015.

 In 2017 support of JSON Feed was added into the code base.

 On August 31, 2018, Black Pixel announced that they had returned the NetNewsWire intellectual property to Brent Simmons.

 On September 1, 2018, Brent Simmons released NetNewsWire 5.0d1.
 It was a renamed version of his open source Mac RSS reader, "Evergreen".
 Almost a year later, NetNewsWire 5.0 was released on August 26, 2019 as an open source application.

 On December 22, 2019, Brent Simmons started a public beta for the NetNewsWire iOS app which was distributed through TestFlight.
 The iOS version of NetNewsWire 5.0 was released March 9, 2020.

 On March 27, 2021, Brent Simmons released NetNewsWire 6.0 for macOS along with a public beta for iOS which, again, was distributed through TestFlight.

 On June 22, 2021, Brent Simmons released NetNewsWire 6.0 for iOS.

+On January 27, 2026, NetNewsWire 7 for Mac was released.
+The headlining feature was the adoption of the Liquid Glass design for macOS 26.